bonitasoft/bonita-doc/md/guest-user.md

  This feature is different from the auto-login feature that was available in the 6.x versions of Bonita BPM as it do gives directly access to a process form publicly.
 It is intended for living applications access.
 :::

-## Prerequisite: Guest profile and user account
+## Guest profile and dedicated user account

 + In order to use this feature, you need to create a new user account in Bonita organisation.
 This account will be the one used to log in automatically a user that tries to access a public living application if he is not logged in to Bonita platform yet.